hbeadles/prims-algorithm-maze-generation/README.md

 ## Visualizing Mazes with Prim's Algorithm

-Prim's Algorithm is a tree-based algorithm I built that can be used to generate mazes.
+Prim's Algorithm is a tree-based algorithm that can be used to generate mazes.
-This allows you to visualize the maze generation process and mess around with colors, cell sizes, etc. It also allows you to add rooms.
+I added a visual simulation for it that allows you to visualize the maze generation process and mess around with colors, cell sizes, etc. It also allows you to add rooms.

 <div style="text-align: center;">